 Appreciate your accomplishments

 As Sunday night approaches, reflect on the weekend and appreciate the things you did.
-Try to focus on the positives rather than the negatives: So maybe you didn’t clean out the garage like you wanted to, but you did prep your meals for Monday and you saw some good friends.
+Try to focus on the positives.
+So maybe you didn’t clean out the garage like you wanted to, but you did prep your meals for Monday and you saw some good friends.
 That’s still a weekend well-spent.

 Evaluate the origins of your stress: Could it be the nature of the job you’re in?
-Are you experiencing anxiety because you no longer enjoy your work, or is it more of an occasional issue tied to big deadlines?
+Are you experiencing the Sunday scaries because you no longer enjoy your work, or is it more of an occasional issue tied to looming deadlines?
 If you’re finding yourself coming down with the Sunday night blues every week, it might be time to consider looking for a new job or trying a new career path.
-(Here are six questions to ask yourself if you are pondering leaving your current position.)
+(Here are questions to ask yourself if you are pondering leaving your current position.)